phongnguyenai/CamoX/README.md

 # CamoX

 This work is a collaboration between the Defence Innovation Network and the University of Wollongong, Australia.

-Some content is accessible only upon request, please contact the authors for access.
+Some content is available only upon request.
+For access, please contact:

-**Prof. Son Lam Phung** at [phung@uow.edu.au](mailto:phung@uow.edu.au).
+**Prof. Son Lam Phung** — [phung@uow.edu.au](mailto:phung@uow.edu.au)

 ## A. Installation